Assisting clients with estate planning, tax planning, and family business issues

 - An advanced healthcare directive is a document that expresses how you want to be treated in the event you cannot make medical decisions on your own behalf and names an agent to make healthcare decisions in accordance with your wishes.

-- Physicians prefer these documents because they can understand your intentions and know whose direction to follow in the event your family disagrees to the course of medical treatment.
+- Physicians prefer these documents because they can understand your intentions and know whose direction to follow in the event your family disagrees with the course of medical treatment.

 - What is a power of attorney?